LukeGrahamLandry/franca/devlog.md

+## llvm agragate returns (Mar 22)

+LLVM can't return structs by value.
+Seems like clang will return a vector for two words but use pointer param for 3 or more (https://godbolt.org/z/qGWvbf4K4).
+I probably want that for other backends anyway so perhaps I'll make that a pass on the AST.

 ## trying to make an lsp

 - "expected tuple of two elements found map": request is (id, params) but notification is just params.